dxw/playbook/playbook.md

 If there is a book relevant to your work that you would like to read, make a request through the #dxw-purchasing slack channel and the Bus Ops team will buy it for the library.

+#### Equipment

+dxw will pay for the equipment needed to enable you to work comfortably and safely. dxw also offers a budget of £25 towards a work backpack.
+Use the `dxw-purchasing` Slack channel to request any equipment you need, or talk to anyone in business operations if you are unsure if a purchase will be covered.

 ## Sharing

 ### Events